 - Accepted paper contributions will appear on the workshop website.
 Authors retain all the intellectual properties of their contributions.

-- Award certificates and a $500 award for the Best Workshop Poster and Best Workshop Presentation will be given to outstanding contributions.
+- Award certificate and a $1000 award for the Best Workshop Presentation will be given to an outstanding contribution.

 Topics of Interest